-The Hospice & Palliative Medicine Certification Program is developed by the American Board of Internal Medicine (ABIM), the American Board of Anesthesiology (ABA), the American Board of Emergency Medicine (ABEM), the American Board of Family Medicine (ABFM), the American Board of Obstetrics and Gynecology (ABOG), the American Board of Pediatrics (ABP), the American Board of Physical Medicine and Rehabilitation (ABPMR), the American Board of Psychiatry and Neurology (ABPN), the American Board of Radiology (ABR), and the American Board of Surgery (ABS).
+The Hospice & Palliative Medicine Certification Program is co-sponsored by the American Board of Internal Medicine (ABIM), the American Board of Anesthesiology (ABA), the American Board of Emergency Medicine (ABEM), the American Board of Family Medicine (ABFM), and the American Board of Pediatrics.
+Diplomates from the following Qualifying Boards may apply for Hospice and Palliative Medicine Certification through ABIM: The American Board of Obstetrics and Gynecology (ABOG), the American Board of Physical Medicine and Rehabilitation (ABPMR), the American Board of Psychiatry and Neurology (ABPN), the American Board of Radiology (ABR), and the American Board of Surgery (ABS) and other ABMS surgical boards.
 The examination is administered to candidates from all Boards at the same time in the same testing centers.
 The American Board of Internal Medicine is responsible for administering the examination.

 Note: This exam was offered for the first time in 2008.

 The information provided on ABIM's website and in ABIM's print publication, Policies and Procedures for Certification, December 2022 (pdf), governs ABIM's decision about eligibility for certification.
 The February 2022 edition supersedes all previous publications.
 ABIM reserves the right to make changes in fees, examinations, policies and procedures at any time without advance notice.
 Admission to ABIM's certification process is determined by policies in force at the time of application.
 ABIM is a member of the American Board of Medical Specialties (ABMS).

 To become certified in the subspecialty of hospice & palliative medicine by ABIM, physicians must: